Data Center Network Deployments

 A summary of each type is provided here.

-Cumulus NetQ operates over layer 3, and can be used in both layer 2 bridged and layer 3 routed environments.
-Cumulus Networks always recommends layer 3 routed environments whenever possible.
+NetQ operates over layer 3, and can be used in both layer 2 bridged and layer 3 routed environments.
+A layer 3 routed environment is recommended whenever possible.

 The physical network hardware includes:

 - Spine switches: where data is aggregated and distributed ; also known as an aggregation switch, end-of-row (EOR) switch or distribution switch

 - Leaf switches: where servers connect to the network; also known as a Top of Rack (TOR) or access switch

 - Server hosts: where applications are hosted and data served to the user through the network

 - Exit switch: where connections to outside the data center occur; also known as Border Leaf or Service Leaf

 - Edge server (optional): where the firewall is the demarcation point, peering may occur through the exit switch layer to Internet (PE) devices